Trigger Warning: Childhood emotional or sexual abuse. You can contact the Crisis Text Line by texting “START” to 741741.

 Not only did Workman use her daughter’s fame as a platform to humiliate and slut-shame her publicly, she used her status as Winter’s biological mother to validate her criticisms.

 By framing her statement “I just want to see,” Workman made her criticism of her daughter about what she wanted and what she would have liked to see in her daughter.
 This kind of phrasing is problematic because it shifts the focus of parenting to the parent, instead of the child.
 Winter has been open about the way abusive behavior like this continues to affect her mental health in adulthood.

 Shaming and humiliation doesn’t just happen to adult children.
-Last year, news broke that controversial “DaddyOFive” YouTubers Heather and Michael Martin had been sentenced to five years probation for child neglect after their viral video series “pranking” their children sparked near-unanimous outrage online.
+Controversial “DaddyOFive” YouTubers Heather and Michael Martin were sentenced to five years probation for child neglect after their viral video series “pranking” their children sparked near-unanimous outrage online.